Skip to content

 A pricing recap should make the real decision easier to see.

-• Opening: The main decision is whether to start with the rep-only rollout or include manager review and reporting from day one.
+• Opening: The main decision is rep-only rollout versus including manager review from the start.

 Scope comparison follow-up